Startup Challenge: eligibility and application requirements

 1. Pre-revenue for the pre-seed stage

-2. Below $500K in revenue from product sales for seed stage
+2. Below $500,000 in revenue from product sales for the seed stage

 In all cases, revenue means revenue generated from products sold, not funding acquired through investors, grants, or other support.
-Teams (un-established companies) should join the pre-seed stage.
+Teams (unestablished companies) should join the pre-seed stage.

 The focus is on new businesses and potential startups.
-Students, post-docs, professors and other first-time business starters are encouraged to apply.
+Students, post-docs, professors, and other first-time business starters are encouraged to apply.

 The Startup Challenge accepts applications from the worldwide community of entrepreneurs.